graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

   TensorFlow compiler will generate a hash value for the TensorFlow graph.
 If all ops in the graph are hashable then the executable will be saved in the cache (if enabled).
 This allows the graph to be run multiple times without needing to recompile it.
-See :ref:`caching_executables` for more information.
+See :numref:`caching_executables` for more information.

   However, because the TensorFlow compiler does not have any information about the implementation of the custom operation or its